RussianMiningCoin/validator-list/README.md

 # validator-list
-Latest list of recommended validators
+Latest list of recommended validators.

+Set up your validation node if you wish to appear here.